 It is very easy to let the anxieties and fears around coming out completely take over the experience.
 But remember, coming out is one of the most amazing things you will ever do.
 You will finally be able to be your whole self and it WILL change your life.
 Those butterflies you feel in your stomach – see them as excitement rather than nerves!

 There’s no point denying it.
 That’s why it’s important that if you decide the time is right for you to come out, make sure you have a safety net if things don’t go to plan.
 There is support available if you find yourself feeling lost or alone.

 You may have had years to get to a place where you are comfortable with being lesbian, gay or bisexual.
 Just think though, those people who you will be telling will have a split second to give you a reaction.
 Give them chance to digest the news.
 It may come as a complete surprise.
 Surprise and shock doesn’t mean disapproval.
 They may have questions, so pre-empt what these could be and be prepared to support them too.
 They may need your support as much as you need theirs!

 11. Start living!

 You will be amazed at how free you will feel once you have come out.
-Obviously the experience is different for everyone and at times it may not go as well as you’d like.
-Just remember that you are doing the right thing, you are allowing yourself to be who were always meant to be and this means you can start living YOUR life!
+Obviously, the experience is different for everyone and at times it may not go as well as you’d like.
+Just remember that you are doing the right thing, you are allowing yourself to be who you were always meant to be and this means you can start living YOUR life!
 Remember to create that safety net around you though, just in case things don’t go exactly to plan.